mitzicastro/Coding-1-Final/README.md

 # Coding-1-Final
- Coding Final 1 website is about me.
-This website tells more about my hobbies
+Coding Final 1 website is a get to know more about me part 2.
+In one of the websites that you made us do for our project, I made a get to know me and my family.
+Well this time the website is only about me.
+Here you will get to read more about my true thoughts.
+As you can see at the home page, the three pictures on the slides are Paris, Canada, and Korea.
+These are the places that I would love to visit in the future.